How to Start a Blog from Scratch and Make Money (6 Steps)

 2. Register your domain name (free)

-Next, type in your preferred domain name in the left box and click “next”.
+Next, type in your preferred free domain name in the left box and click “next”.
 If your desired name is already taken, Bluehost will tell you so on the next page and also present some alternative names.

 Perhaps you already have a domain name registered with Namecheap or Godaddy that you want to use?
 If so, choose the right box.